The Ultimate Used Gas Golf Cart Buyer's Guide

 The word "used" can sometimes make buyers nervous, and that's understandable.
 But thinking that all pre-owned carts are unreliable is a major misconception.
 The dependability of a used utility cart has less to do with its age and more with its history and how well it was maintained.
 Many of our pre-owned vehicles come from fleets that followed strict maintenance schedules, meaning they are in excellent mechanical shape.
 When you buy from a reputable dealer, you also get the peace of mind that the vehicle has been thoroughly inspected and serviced.
 A quality used cart isn't a risk; it's a smart, reliable investment that offers incredible value.

-Myth 3: Maintenance Is Too Complicated
+Myth: Maintenance Is a Complicated Hassle

 You don't need to be a master mechanic to keep a gas utility cart in great shape.
 While it’s true that regular maintenance is key to performance, the tasks are often straightforward.
 Basic upkeep includes routine oil changes, checking tire pressure, and keeping the battery terminals clean, all of which are manageable for the average owner.
 Following a simple maintenance schedule helps prevent larger issues from developing and ensures your cart runs smoothly for years.
 And for any tasks you’d rather not handle yourself, you can always rely on professional service from a trusted dealer.
 You can find our service experts at any of our New England locations.